Skip to main content

 • CIFS — for the CIFS SMBv3 protocol;

-• optional: metadata = {"ip": "<ip_address>"} — private IP address of the file storage, for example 192.168.199.10.
-Once the storage is created, the IP address cannot be changed.
-The value for each file storage is taken from the variable you set earlier.
+• optional: metadata = {"ip": "<ip_address>"} — private IP address of the file storage, e.g., 192.168.199.10.
+You cannot change the IP address after the storage is created.
+The value for each file storage is taken from the variable you specified earlier.

-View the detailed resource description of openstack_sharedfilesystem_share_v2.
+See the detailed resource description openstack_sharedfilesystem_share_v2.

-6. Configure access rules to file storages
+6. Configure access rules for file storages

 resource "openstack_sharedfilesystem_share_access_v2" "share_access" {